As Wall Moves Forward, Mexico's President Mulls Canceling U.S. Trip

 Speaking forcefully into the camera, Mexico's leader said he condemned the U.S. decision to build a wall which he said divides instead of unites.
 "I have repeatedly said, 'Mexico will not pay for a wall,' " Peña Nieto said.

-"He has to say that," Trump countered, speaking in his first interview as president.
+"He has to say that," Trump countered, speaking in his first extended television interview as president.
 "But I'm just telling you there will be a payment."

 In the interview, which aired on ABC News Wednesday night, he insisted Mexico will pay, maybe in a "complicated way, but they will pay."
 The executive order signed by Trump on Wednesday was written in a way that may allow the new administration to restrict aid to Mexico.